analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 #### [41:40](https://www.youtube.com/watch?v=nl1PIagzgUo&t=2500s) Kunal’s startup journey

 Shane: I meant to ask this as the second question of our interview.
 You're on your second big startup now.
-How did you get here?
+How did we get here?
 Walk me through your first, and what you're doing right now - and then we'll pick up where we left off here.

 Kunal: Sure.
 My first startup I built from 2010 to 2015, and exited, probably, the largest exit at that point of time in India.

-And that startup did the following: it allowed people to recharge their mobile phones.
+And that startup did the following: It allowed people to recharge their mobile phones.

 In India, 99% of connections are prepaid, which means they are not on any plan.
 People refuel their phone.
-In a lot of the society, nobody giving credit to each other - so people just top up money, and use it, and then top up again -  but none of that top-up was done online.
-So i built that platform, but what I did is, I allowed people to get some vouchers of retailers for recharging on our platform.
+It's a low credit society, nobody giving credit to each other.
+So people just top up money, and use it, and then top up again -  but none of that top-up was done online, so I built that platform.
+But what I did is, I allowed people to get some vouchers of retailers for recharging on our platform.
 It was called Free Charge.
-And it took off in a very big way, because, again, which would you pick - the value of time, or I'm getting some incentive?

-People actually chose our platform, versus going to somewhere else, and because it was more efficient people just shifted in that direction.
+And it took off in a very big way, because, again, the value of time, I'm getting some incentive - people actually chose our platform, versus going to somewhere else, and because it was more efficient people just shifted in that direction.

 But what I realized that I was going for the mass market through that but it was impossible to monetize they just did not have any money so after i exited the first company i spent a bunch of time i was